Things to Do in Nové Město, Prague New Town

 If you wish to see the auditorium, then you need to buy tickets for a show or a guided tour.

-e.
 Dancing House

 This house was the site of a US bombing in 1945, so the place has a lot of significance in the history of Prague.

-The house, also nicknamed, Ginger and Fred, is located on the Vltava Riverfront.
+The house, also nicknamed Ginger and Fred, is located on the Vltava Riverfront.

 We spent a great deal of time reaching the site of the Dancing House from Wenceslas Square, almost 20 mins by tram.

-There is a rooftop cafe that can be reached by an elevator, if you buy something from the cafe, then the elevator is included I think.
+There is a rooftop cafe that can be reached by an elevator.
+If you buy something from the cafe, then the elevator is included, I think.
 Not too sure and did not bother to find out.

-A lot of people might like this kind of architecture but I am not a fan of any quirky and twisted architectural contortions.
+A lot of people might like this kind of architecture, but I am not a fan of any quirky and twisted architectural contortions.

-f.
 Rotating Head of Franz Kafka

 42 panels of heavy stainless steel rotate in synced layers to create the face of Franz Kafka, the most renowned Czech writer.
 This is indeed a technological marvel.